ddopson/underscore-cli/README.md

 <a name="polish" />
 # Polish: 1001 Little Conveniences

+This section is intended to capture all the places where I spent a great deal of effort to get the best possible behavior on something subtle.  aka "polish".
+It also captures some of the intended "best behaviors" that I haven't had cycles to implement yet.

 ### Templates as first class NPM modules - ie, real stack traces

 When using the 'template' command, we go to great length to provide a fully debuggable experience.
 We have a custom version of the template compilation code (templates are compiled to JS and then evaluated) that ensures a 1:1 mapping between line numbers in the original *.template file and line numbers in the generated JS code.
 This code is then loaded as if it were a real Node.js module (literally, using a require() statement).
 This means that should anything go wrong, the resulting stack traces and sytax exceptions will have correct line numbers from the original template file.